ermaitland/ga-project-2/README.md

 This code section meant the Home page was readable and the navbar didn’t take up half the screen when on a phone or tablet.

 I’m also proud of the smaller details I added in which help build the page overall, such as the Spinner for loading pages or the merging of ProductCard and MakeupCard.
-I initially made a Product card file which presented all the data for each product within the brand type on the drop down.
+I initially made a ProductCard file which presented all the data for each product within the brand type on the drop down.
 However, I realised that this card was almost identical to the MakeupCard I already produced.
 So instead of repeating myself, to make the code more readable I merged the ProductCard and MakeupCard.

 # Key Learnings/Takeaways